 Hi!
-My name is Noah, and I’m a sophomore studying electrical engineering and computer science at MIT.
+My name is Noah, and I’m a junior studying electrical engineering and computer science at MIT.
 I’m passionate about making things, and I particularly enjoy projects that involve the intersection of hardware and software (such as embedded systems and robotics).

 Cubic is a Chrome Extension that helps users browse the web by organizing information on web pages and finding related articles.
 Cubic was developed by the HackMIT team for Battle of the Hacks 2017, where we won first place.